 The Investment Bond need-to-knows

-The Investment Bond will be open to anyone aged 16 or over when it launches in spring 2017 – there are no other restrictions on who can open one.
+The Investment Bond will be open to anyone aged 16 or over when it launches in April 2017 – there are no other restrictions on who can open one.
+Here's what we know:

 - You'll be able to open one account per person and save between £100 and £3,000 in it in total.